tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 Redis/操作指南/备份与恢复/克隆数据_intl_en.md

 The instance data has been backed up.
 For backup directions, please see [Backing up Data](https://intl.cloud.tencent.com/document/product/239/7071).

 ## Directions
-1. Log in to the [TencentDB for Redis Console](https://console.cloud.tencent.com/redis) and click an instance name in the instance list to enter the instance management page.
+1. Log in to the [TencentDB for Redis Console](https://console.cloud.tencent.com/redis) and click an instance ID in the instance list to enter the instance management page.
 2. On the instance management page, select the instance you want to clone and click **Clone Instance**.
 ![](https://main.qcloudimg.com/raw/e7a2efc796c7682829c9568b2f81fc32.png)
 3. On the pop-up purchase page, specify the instance information based on your needs and click **Buy Now**.